api-search/explore/_apis/twilio/properties/microvisor-openapi.md

     get:
       description: Retrieve a list of all Secrets for an Account.
       tags:
+        - Microvisors
-      - MicrovisorV1AccountSecret
+        - Secrets
       parameters:
         - name: PageSize
           in: query
+          description: >-
-        description: How many resources to return in each list page.
+            How many resources to return in each list page.
 The default is 50, and the maximum is 1000.
           schema:
             type: integer
             minimum: 1
             maximum: 1000
         - name: Page
           in: query
           description: The page index.
 This value is simply for client state.
           schema:
             type: integer
             minimum: 0
         - name: PageToken
           in: query
           description: The page token.
 This is provided by the API.
           schema:
             type: string
       responses:
         '200':
           content: